Robb Stark: Television adaptation

 Richard Madden plays the role of Robb Stark in the television series.

-Robb Stark is portrayed by Richard Madden in the television adaption of the series.
+Richard Madden portrays Robb Stark in the television adaption of the series.
 There are some slight differences between Robb's TV portrayal and the book version.
-Robb's age is changed from age 14 to age 17 at the start of the series.
+Robb's age changes from 14 to 17 at the start of the series.
 Instead of marrying Jeyne Westerling, he marries a healer from Volantis named Talisa Maegyr.
-Robb is not a POV character in the books, but he is given a much larger role in the TV series.
+Robb is not a point-of-view character in the books, but he is given a much larger role in the TV series.

-James Poniewozik comments in TIME, on Madden's performance in "The Pointy End": "both the script and Richard Madden show in deft, quick strokes how the crisis focuses him.
+James Poniewozik comments in TIME on Madden's performance in "The Pointy End": "Both the script and Richard Madden show in deft, quick strokes how the crisis focuses him.
 (This is another case where having a live actor does a better job of showing a transition that seemed more abrupt in the book.)"

 Madden said that he learned that the character would be killed off early on but otherwise read the books season by season, focusing primarily on the scripts: "I'm, as an actor, forced to bend the path I put Robb on and change it and keep the surprises coming.
 Hopefully, I managed to do that."

 Season 1

-Robb is the eldest son of Lord Eddard Stark and Lady Catelyn.
-When King Robert Baratheon summons Eddard to King's Landing to serve as Hand of the King, Robb becomes acting Lord of Winterfell.
+Robb is the eldest son of Lord Eddard and Lady Catelyn Stark.
+When King Robert Baratheon summons Eddard to King's Landing to serve as Hand of the King, Robb becomes the acting lord of Winterfell.
 After his father is arrested for apparent treason, Robb summons the Northern bannermen and assembles an army of 20,000 in an effort to rescue his father and aid the Riverlands, which have come under attack by the armies of House Lannister.
 Catelyn brokers an alliance between the North and House Frey when Robb consents to marrying one of Lord Walder Frey's daughters, allowing the Stark army to strategically cross the river at the Twins and launch a surprise engagement against the Lannisters, successfully capturing Ser Jaime Lannister in the process.
-After the death of King Robert and the execution of Eddard Stark on the orders of King Joffrey Baratheon, a bastard born of incest between Jaime and Cersei Lannister, the Northern and Riverland lords declare their independence from the Iron Throne and proclaim Robb as the King in the North.
+After the death of King Robert and the execution of Eddard Stark on the orders of King Joffrey Baratheon, a bastard born of incest between twins Jaime and Cersei Lannister, the Northern and Riverland lords declare their independence from the Iron Throne and proclaim Robb as the King in the North.